Skip to main content

 Step 7.
 Configure PHP-FPM

-Increase RAM memory for PHP-FPM processes
+Increase the RAM memory for PHP-FPM processes

 sudo nano /etc/php/8.1/fpm/php.ini